openvswitch/ovs/INSTALL.Docker.md

 ====================================

 This document describes how to use Open vSwitch with Docker 1.2.0 or later.
-This document assumes that you followed [INSTALL](INSTALL.md) or installed Open vSwitch from distribution packaging such as a .deb or .rpm.
+This document assumes that you followed [INSTALL.md] or installed Open vSwitch from distribution packaging such as a .deb or .rpm.
+Consult www.docker.com for instructions on how to install or .rpm.
 Consult www.docker.com for instructions on how to install Docker.

 Limitations
 -----------